If people are flocking to your website but not taking action, it may be time to revisit some conversion rate optimization best practices.

 - Optimize for revenue, not just conversions – You’re in business to make money, right?
 It’s not good enough to measure how often people just click a button.
 You want those people who clicked to follow through so you eventually land more sales.

-- Get a professional copywriter – Unless you are a copywriter, it’s probably best not to handle the landing page copy all by your lonesome.
-Instead, outsource that task to a qualified professional who will know how to highlight the benefits of your product or service.
+- Get a professional copywriter – Unless you are a copywriter, it’s probably best not to handle the landing page copy yourself.
+Instead, outsource that task to a qualified professional who knows how to highlight the features and benefits of your offer in a way that connects with visitors’ emotions.

 - Let the data be your guide – Too many marketers rely on gut instinct or their own biased opinions to make decisions about strategy.
 Instead of following their example, look at what your analytics are telling you.
 They never lie.